Davolls General Store: Services

-Davolls offers a variety of produce, keeping in its history as a general store.
-Including candles, penny candy, honey, fresh produce, eggs, and local red meat.
+Davolls offers a variety of produce, keeping with its history as a general store, in addition to candles, penny candy, honey, fresh produce, eggs, and local red meat.
 However, they also contain an independent bookstore, a cafe, and a bar serving draft beer.
-Outside the store a functioning antique telephone can be used to make calls, including a number that contains prerecorded messages from Ben Shattucks wife, Jenny Slate.
+Outside the store a functioning antique telephone can be used to make calls, including a number that contains prerecorded messages from Ben Shattuck's wife, actress Jenny Slate.
+Davolls annually hosts a 'Burns Night' to celebrate Scottish poet Robert Burns as well as a monthly open Irish Session.